bblinder/Log-Spitter/README.txt

-This is a simple log parser tool that searches log files for certain keywords, then spits them out in a text document.
+This is a simple log parser tool that filters log files for certain keywords, then spits them out in a text document.

 Once you've installed the ZIP, double-click the file called "INSTALL".
 This will launch the Terminal.

 You may need to enter your password and/or authorize it via your Mac's Security and Privacy section.

+(While the install script is primariy meant for Mac OS X, the logspitter itself will run on any unix/linux system).

 (NOTE: if you've previously installed the tool, run the UNINSTALL script first.)